MI-AFP/tutorials/tutorials/06_io-exc-typeclasses.md

 # IO, Exceptions, and More Typeclasses

-In this tutorial, we will take a brief look at few more advanced typeclasses that you might want to use in some projects.
+In this tutorial, we will take a brief look at IO including exceptions and then at few more advanced typeclasses that you might want to use in some projects.
 They are not described in high detail, but just in an introductory manner, so when you encouter some problem - you should know what you can use and learn specific details for your case.

 ## Working with IO